tobgu/qcache/README.rst

   through HTTP API
 - Scales linearly in query capacity with the number of servers.
 A python client library that uses consistent hashing for key distribution among servers is available here QCache-client_.
-There's also a Go client under development here Go-QCache-client_.
+There's also a basic Go client here Go-QCache-client_.
   More clients are welcome!